Select Language:

 Look after your emotional wellbeing

 It can be helpful to write down how you are feeling.
 You can also reach out via text, on web chats or with online forums – there is a welcoming community out there to support you.
+Below are organisations that offer support to young people.

 • Outreach Youth – Suffolk based youth charity – meet other young people and find support to talk things through

-• The Proud Trust – Read more about Sexual Orientation (LGB+) .
+• The Proud Trust – Read more about Sexual Orientation (LGB+).
 They also offer mentoring and an anonymous chat service for 13+ and the adults in their lives.

-Kooth have live forums that you can chat on, a Podcast called ”we are queer and have always been here” , and articles relating to identity, gender, sexuality which you might find useful.
+Kooth have live forums that you can chat on, a Podcast called ”We are queer and have always been here” , and articles relating to identity, gender, sexuality which you might find useful.

 You may find these websites useful:

-Outreach Youth
+Outreach Youth and LGBTQ+ Project

-Outreach Youth is an organisation for LGBTQ+ young people aged under 25 years old across Suffolk.
+Outreach Youth – is an organisation for LGBTQ+ young people aged under 25 years old across Suffolk.

 They provide: